alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 1. Select the tag corresponding to the release in [the list of tags on GitHub](https://github.com/alphagov/govuk-frontend/tags)
 2. Press **Create release from tag**
-3. Set 'GOV.UK Frontend v[version-number]' as the title
+3. Set 'GOV.UK Frontend v[version]' as the title
 4. Add release notes from [`CHANGELOG.md`](/CHANGELOG.md)
 5. Attach as release binary the ZIP file that has been generated at the root of this project during the npm publishing phase
 6. [Select "This is a pre-release"](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) to mark the release as a pre-release